noi-techpark/go-opendatahub-ingest/README.md

 SPDX-License-Identifier: CC0-1.0
 -->

+# OBSOLETE
+This repo is obsolete, all service should use https://github.com/noi-techpark/opendatahub-go-sdk instead

 # Golang libs for Open Data Hub ingestion microservices

 These libraries are for use inside the Open Data Hub to implement Data collectors, Transformers and Elaborations